 - At least one red light either side of the trailer to indicate how wide it is

-- Two red stop lights if the car’s stop lights can’t be seen
+- Two red stop lights if the car’s signals can’t be seen

 - A number plate